Automatic Link Selection in Multi-Channel Multiple Access with Link Failures: Special Cases

-Now, we move on to the analysis of the Algorithm~\ref{algo:8}.
+Now, we focus on proving Theorem~\ref{thm:ucb_bound}.
 Since the queue updates and the problem to solve to obtain $\vec{\gamma}(t)$ are the same as in Algorithm~\ref{algo:61}, we have the same deterministic queue bound.
-We formally state this in the following lemma. \begin{lemma} We have for all $t \in \{s+1,s+2,\dots\}$ and $i \in [n]$, $Q_i(t) \leq BV + 1$ \begin{proof} This follows repeating the argument of Lemma~\ref{lemma:det_queue_bnd_1}. \end{proof} \end{lemma}
+We formally state this in the following lemma. \begin{lemma} We have for all $t \in \{s+1,s+2,\dots\}$ and $i \in [n]$, $Q_i(t) \leq BV + 1$ \end{lemma}

 Define the collection of \emph{good events} $\Omega_{s+1},\Omega_{s+2},\dots$ as

 where $\text{UCB}_{i,j}(t-1)$ and $f_{i,j}(t-1)$ are defined in \eqref{eqn:ucb_term}.
 We have the following lemma. \begin{lemma} For each $t \in \{s+1,s+2,\dots,\}$, we have $\mathbb{P}\{\Omega_t\} \geq 1 - 2nm \delta_{t-1}$. \begin{proof} The proof follows directly by applying the Hoeffding inequality with union bound.
 See~\cite{lattimore_szepesvári_2020} for more details. \end{proof} \end{lemma} Define the drift $\Delta_t$